[This article about The Chosen Season 1 was originally written in 2019. Updated in mid-2021.]

 By Dan Brownell

 The Chosen, a new streaming television series, is making history as the very first multi-season TV series ever made about Jesus.
-Many movies and miniseries have been created about Him over the years, but no multiple-season show has been attempted before.
+Many movies and miniseries have been created about Him over the years, but no multiple-season show has been attempted before The Chosen Season 1.

 The show is rapidly becoming a worldwide phenomenon.
-It’s the top crowdfunded entertainment project in history and has been downloaded and streamed in over 150 countries and is being translated into more than 50 languages.
+It’s the top crowdfunded entertainment project in history and has been downloaded and streamed in every country, even Antarctica, and is being translated into more than 50 languages.
 VidAngel, the show’s distributor, has set a goal of reaching a billion views to make The Chosen one of the most watched global series in history.
 Watch the show’s trailer at TheChosen-Trailer.

 The Chosen is scheduled to last seven seasons with eight episodes each season.
-The first season of eight episodes is complete.
-The first four episodes are available for free by downloading the free The Chosen mobile app at thechosen.tv/app, The Apple Store, or Google Play.
+The first season is complete and all eight episodes are available to watch by downloading the free The Chosen mobile app at thechosen.tv/app, The Apple Store, or Google Play.
 Episodes are also available for purchase on DVD and Blu-Ray at thechosen.tv.
+While they can be watched for free, they’re subsidized through a “pay it forward” program, Donations given through the app help pay for future seasons of the show to be created and for other viewers around the world to watch it.

 Veteran filmmaker Dallas Jenkins, son of renowned writer Jerry Jenkins, is directing the series.
 He explained his inspiration on the show’s website: “My original idea in making The Chosen was simply to create a short film about the birth of Christ in a fresh way.”
 (Watch the 23-minute pilot for free at The-Shepherd).
 “As I shared it with friends, ministry leaders, and entertainment professionals, I kept getting the same response: ‘I want more.’
 As a result, we’ve decided to make an entire TV show about the life of Christ through the eyes of those who encountered Him.”